tml1024/FluffyDisplay/README.md

 ----------------

-I suspect that the use of FluffyDisplay can't be made much simpler or automated while still being able to run FluffyDisplay as a sandboxed app.
-(With automating, I mean that you wouldn't need to start Screen Sharing manually and select the right display to view in Screen Sharing, but that it would happen automatically.)
+I suspect that the use of FluffyDisplay can't be made much simpler or more automated while still being able to run FluffyDisplay as a sandboxed app.

 Sandboxing and notarization is something I definitely want to keep.
 End-users should not run random non-sandboxed apps downloaded from the